Thursday, July 07, 2016

 Gid Tanner was rather vague about the circumstances of the song here.

-Lead Belly's version is similar, though he gives some additional -- the Bully "shot the woman down."
+Lead Belly's version is similar, though he gives some additional information -- the Bully "shot the woman down."
 I suspect Mr. Ledbetter wanted to kill the Bully, go to prison for it, then get released by writing a song sucking up to the governor of whatever state he was in.

 Here's Jerry Reed singing with Buck Owens and Roy Clark on Hee Haw.
 Without the racist language, Jerry's version is closer in spirit to May Irwin's original.
 This bully is a definite asshole.
 There's a violent confrontation and the bully loses.